 The Placerville City Council, Planning Commission and Economic Development Committee's agenda is to bring in more chain stores into the Downtown Core of Placerville.
 This is in conflict with the City's Ordinance 1597 that established regulations to preserve the unique and historic character of the City's Central Business District (downtown), including regulating the aspect of businesses, services and merchandise to reflects the history of the community and which has become a cornerstone of the tourist industry, is an important component of the City's overall economy.
-The ordinance further stated that certain formula business establishments do not reflect the unique character of the Central Business District.
+The ordinance further stated that certain formula business establishments do not reflect the unique character of the community and the desired aesthetic ambience and the unique character of the Central Business District.